Types of Injured Workers We Represent

 Work takes on many forms in Georgia, and workplace experiences can differ significantly.
 Some jobs have obvious dangers, while others seem relatively safe.
 Some workers feel free to speak up when there’s a problem, while others stay silent for fear of losing their jobs.

 The common thread uniting nearly all workers is the Georgia Workers’ Compensation Act.
 With few exceptions, the GWCA applies to all employers with three or more employees.
 If you’ve been injured on the job, chances are good that you are entitled to receive workers’ compensation benefits.

-That being said, the process of seeking benefits is not always an easy one.
-It can be very helpful to work with an experienced attorney.
-The Law Office Of Arthur E. Snead, LLC, is ready to guide you through the entire process, from claims through all levels of appeal.
+That being said, the process of seeking benefits is not always as easy as it appears on paper.
+It can be full of hurdles like delays, denials, and your employer actively fighting back.
+This is why it can be very helpful to work with an experienced attorney.
+The Law Office of Arthur E. Snead, LLC in Atlanta is ready to guide you smoothly through the entire process, from claims through all levels of appeal.

 - Construction workers

 - Commercial drivers and truckers

 - Restaurant and food-service employees

 - Meat packers and industrial food processing workers

 Immigration Status & Non-citizenship Will Not Affect Your Eligibility

 According to the Pew Research Center, 7.6 million undocumented immigrants partake in the U.S workforce.
 It is safe to assume that at least some of these workers are injured on the job.